 FPIs Turn Net Sellers After A Day

-Foreign portfolio investors sold stocks worth Rs 1,410.1 crore, according to the NSE.
+Foreign portfolio investors sold stocks worth Rs 285.1 crore, according to provisional data from the National Stock Exchange.

-Overseas investors turned net sellers of Indian equities on Thursday after a day of buying.Foreign portfolio investors sold stocks worth Rs 1,410.1 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors turned net buyers and bought equities worth Rs 1,823.7 crore after a day of selling, the NSE data showed.Foreign institutions have been net sellers of Rs 25,980 crore worth of Indian equ...
+Overseas investors turned net sellers of Indian equities on Monday after a day of buying.Foreign portfolio investors sold stocks worth Rs 285.1 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors turned net buyers and bought equities worth Rs 5.3 crore after a day of selling, the NSE data showed.Foreign institutions have been net sellers of Rs 24,616 crore worth of Indian equities so...

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on NDTV Profit.